 Causes of vaginal yeast infections

 The most common organism that causes yeast infections is known as Candida albicans.
 This type of yeast can be present in normal, healthy women in the vaginal canal.
-Most commonly, it is present without causing any symptoms at all.
-It is only when an overgrowth of this organism is present that symptoms of a yeast infection may manifest.
+Most commonly, it is present without causing any symptoms or signs at all.
+It is only when an overgrowth of this organism is present that symptoms and signs of a yeast infection may manifest.
 This happens when the balance of protective bacteria in the vagina is disturbed, either due to illness, hormonal changes, or taking certain medications, particularly antibiotics or immune-suppressing drugs.
 Conditions that affect the function of the immune system, including diabetes, can increase a woman's risk of getting a yeast infection.
 Sometimes, no cause for the overgrowth of yeast is discovered.

 Main Article on Vaginal Yeast Infection Symptoms and Signs

 Examples of Medications for Vaginal Yeast Infection Symptoms and Signs